The subelliptic heat kernels on SL(2,R) and on its universal covering $\widetilde{SL(2,R)}$: integral representations and some functional inequalities: Some functional inequalities for the heat kernel

 \subsection{$\Gamma_2$ radial}

 In this section, we will express the $\Gamma$ and the $\Gamma_2$ of a smooth radial function $f$ (i.e. that only depends on the variables $r$ and $z$).

 and

 Thus, we obtain that for a smooth radial function $f$, $\Gamma_2(f,f)\geq 0$.
-This is an interesting fact which may be surprising if we think that this subelliptic $\SL$ is the subelliptic model space with negative curvature.
+This is an interesting fact which may be surprising if we think that this subelliptic $\SL$ (or better $\tSL$) is the subelliptic model space with negative curvature.